microsoft/SynapseML/docs/cogsvc.md

 ## Usage
 To see an example of Cognitive Services on Spark in action, take a look at [this sample notebook](../notebooks/samples/CognitiveServices%20-%20Celebrity%20Quote%20Analysis.ipynb).

-## Cognitive Services on Apache Spark
+## Cognitive Services on Apache Spark™
 Currently, the following Cognitive Services are available on Apache Spark™ through MMLSpark:
 ### Vision
 [**Computer Vision**](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/)